 Christmas at Pemberley: A Holiday Sequel to Pride and Prejudice – Booksellers’ Best Award Finalist, Inspirational Romance; New England Book Festival, 2nd Place, General Fiction

 “A small gift from Nan,” Elizabeth said as she handed the hastily made child’s dressing gown to Mary.
-The woman had dutifully completed the delivery, and with Mrs. Washington’s assistance, Elizabeth had assisted Mary to fresh clothing.
+The woman had dutifully completed the delivery, and with Mrs. Washington’s help, Elizabeth had assisted Mary to fresh clothing.
 Now, the new mother rested once again in the bed.
 She held the sleeping child in the bend of her arm.

 “I shall thank the girl properly,” Mrs. Joseph mumbled.